open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.AspNetCore/README.md

 ## Tracing advanced configuration

-This instrumentation can be configured to change the default behavior by using `AspNetCoreInstrumentationOptions`, which allows adding [`Filter`](#filter), [`Enrich`](#enrich) as explained below.
+The tracing instrumentation can be configured to change the default behavior by using `AspNetCoreInstrumentationOptions`, which allows adding [`Filter`](#filter), [`Enrich`](#enrich) as explained below.